 When you grow up, I will teach you to prepare traditional dishes to put on the New Year's Eve offering tray.
 In addition to the green Chung cake symbolizing the shape of the earth, there are also sticky rice with gac fruit, pickled onions, fried spring rolls...
 These dishes create the identity and beauty of Vietnamese Tet.
 I will teach all the delicious cooking secrets that I learned from my grandmother to my son.
 So that when you grow up, you can share the hardships of housework with the woman you love.
 Just like the way your parents care for, love and "are equal to each other", so that family life is always harmonious.

-But before my father could teach me my first letter, he left me and my mother in a work accident.
-I lost my father at the age of three, and I was too young to feel the pain of separation.
+But before my father could teach me my first strokes, he left me and my mother in a work accident.
+When I was three years old, my father died, and I was too young to feel the pain of separation.

-Because of my mother's work and my studies, I suppressed my longing and sent my child to live with my maternal grandparents.
+Because of my mother's work and my education, I suppressed my longing and sent my child to live with my maternal grandparents.
 There, my maternal family would take care of me and love me like my mother's childhood.
-That village also had mountains, rivers, rice fields, gardens... so that I could find joy in my childhood without my father's warm presence and hands.
+That village also had mountains, rivers, rice fields, gardens... so that I could find joy in my childhood without my father's figure and warm hands.

 Working far from home, I can only visit you on my days off and call you after work.
 I forget all my tiredness when I see the smile on your lips.
-I am happy when you tell me stories about school and brag about your grade 2 exam scores.
-I am happy when you say you know how to help your grandparents with some small things around the house...
+I am happy when I hear you tell stories about school and brag about your grade 2 exam scores.
+I am happy when you say that you know how to help your grandparents with some small chores around the house...

 This year, I didn't ask my mother to buy me a new toy or new clothes like every year.

 You said that celebrating Tet with your mother is the most meaningful gift.
 Your words make me wish Tet would come quickly.
-So that I can come back and hug you, to make up for the lack of affection during the months of separation.
-Even though your mother's hands are not as big and strong as your father's, they are still warm enough to protect you.
+So that I can come back and hold you in my arms, making up for the lack of affection during the months of separation.
+Although your hands are not as big and strong as your father's, they are still warm enough to protect you.

 Tet holiday is a long time for me to be with you.
-I will take you to visit your relatives.
+I will take you to visit your relatives on both sides of the family.
 I will teach you more about cultural traditions, traditional customs, and filial piety in the saying "The first day of Tet is for Father, the second day of Tet is for Mother, the third day of Tet is for Teacher".

-On Tet holiday last year, dad carried me through difficult roads.
-This Tet holiday, even though dad is no longer in this world, mom will hold my hand and walk on the old road with her love.
+On Tet days of yesteryear, dad carried me across difficult roads.
+This Tet, even though dad is no longer in this world, mom will hold my hand and walk on the same old road with her love.

 KIEU THI HUYEN TRANG